Network throughput is the amount of data that is transmitted through a given network medium over a given amount of time.

 - Creating baselines

-Can you forecast throughput?
+Can you forecast network throughput?

 Getting a baseline of your existing throughput will help you to spot peaks and troughs in volume.
 If you don’t intend to add on any new services to the network, your next task will be to ensure that there are is sufficient available capacity for trend growth in traffic volumes.
 If you are launching an expansion project, then you should expect increased demand on your network infrastructure.